Aler-u/DotSAN/README.md

 ## What does the repository contain?

+There are 6 folders in this repository.
+The *Data_Extract* folder contains the code to extract and merges all the poster data from the pdf files and the 2020 website and stores it as .csv files in the *SAN_csv* folder which already contains the extracted information.
+The *Data_PreProcessing* folder contains the code to perform the fuzzy name matching and the RMarkdown file exploring the development of the threshold criteria used in the analysis shown in the *SAN_2021_Presentation* RMarkdown file inside the *Analysis* folder.

 ## General Use

+The file *all_posters.csv* within the *SAN_csv* folder contains the poster information for all the pdf files plus the 2020 website while the *matche_nombres.csv* contains the matchs for the author names based on the fuzy name matching algorithm.
+The *matche_nombres.csv* allows join operations with the datasets inside the *CyT_Datasets* folder which contains all the datasets from the SICYTAR.

 If you just want the extracted and curated data to use right away, then there are two main ways to proceed.